bonny/WordPress-Simple-History/readme.txt

 ## Changelog

-= 2.0.28 =
+= 2.0.28 (April 2015) =

-- Fixed: Do not try to load the Translation Install API.
+- Fixed: Do not try to load the Translation Install API if using WordPress before 4.0.
 Fixes https://github.com/bonny/WordPress-Simple-History/issues/67.
 - Updated: German translation updated.

 = 2.0.27 (April 2015) =